 In addition to proof of purchase, it may be necessary to provide photographs of the damaged car and the car seat’s serial number and expiration date (usually located on the seat itself under the lining).
 Also, it will likely be necessary to cut the car seat’s straps and take photos of the seat with the cut straps.
 Cutting the straps ensures the child seat cannot be used and must be discarded.

-If you have questions regarding the replacement of car seats following a Colorado car accident, contact Bowman Law at 720.863.6904 or email us.
-Our lawyers handle a wide range of personal injury cases, including Motor Vehicle Accidents, Bicycle Accidents, Pedestrian Accidents, Slip & Fall Accidents, and Dog Bites & Attacks.
-We service Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.
+If you have questions regarding the replacement of car seats following a Colorado car accident, contact Bowman Law.
+Our lawyers handle a wide range of personal injury cases, including Motor Vehicle Accidents.
+We serve the Colorado Front Range including Denver, Boulder, Colorado Springs, Arvada, Aurora, Broomfield, Commerce City, Lakewood, Littleton, Thornton, Westminster.

 Owner and Managing Attorney